xinzhan/core-services.en/help/interface/organizations.md

 An *organization* is the entity that enables an administrator to configure groups and users, and to control single sign-on in the Experience Cloud.
 The organization functions like a log-in company that spans all the Experience Cloud products and solutions.
 Most often, an organization is your company name.
 However, a company can have many organizations.

-Also, you might need to locate your organization ID for support purposes.
-You can verify that you are in the correct organization, or switch between organizations, using the **[!UICONTROL Organization]** menu.
+To verify that you have logged in to your correct organization, click on your profile avatar to see organization name.
+If you have access to more than one organization, you can also view and switch to another organization right in the header bar.

+If your organization uses Federated IDs, Experience Cloud allows you to sign in with your organization's single sign-on without the need to enter your email address and password.
+To do this, add `#/sso:@domain` to the Experience Cloud URL (`https://experience.adobe.com`).

+For example, for an organization with Federated IDs and the domain `adobecustomer.com`, set your URL link to `https://experience.adobe.com/#/sso:@adobecustomer.com`.
+You can also go directly to a specific application by bookmarking this URL, appended with the application path.
+(For example, for Adobe Analytics, `https://experience.adobe.com/#/sso:@adobecustomer.com/analytics`.)

 ![Step Result](assets/organization-switch.png)

 ## Find your Organization ID {#concept_EA8AEE5B02CF46ACBDAD6A8508646255}

+You might need to locate your organization ID for support purposes.
+You can verify that you are in the correct organization, or switch between organizations, using the **[!UICONTROL Organization]** menu.

 The **organization ID** is the ID associated with your provisioned Experience Cloud company.
 This ID is a 24-character alphanumeric string, followed by (and must include) @AdobeOrg.